Doda (singer): 2000–2006: Virgin era

 After auditioning at the age of 16, Doda became the vocalist for the Polish hard rock band Virgin.
 In 2002, they made their debut by releasing their first studio album titled Virgin.
 It was promoted by two singles: "To Ty" and "Mam tylko Ciebie".
 To promote the band and the album further, Doda took part in the Polish version of the reality TV series called The Bar.

 Two years after their debut, the band released their second studio album called Bimbo.
 It was released on 17 May 2004.
 The album debuted at number one on the Polish Album Sales Chart.
 The lead single, "Dżaga", became their first mainstream hit.
 In its music video, Doda and her future husband Radosław Majdan – Polish goalkeeper are seen having sex.
-The next singles were ballads "Kolejny raz" and "Nie zawiedź mnie".
-To promote Bimbo Virgin embarked on their first concert tour Bimbo Tour.
+The ballads "Kolejny raz" and "Nie zawied mnie" were the following hits.
+Virgin Music Group launched the Bimbo Tour, their first performance tour, to promote Bimbo.

 After a line-up change the group performed their new single, a power-ballad "Znak pokoju", at the Sopot International Song Festival and won its Viewers' Choice Award.
 It was also their breakthrough hit on the radio.
 On 17 October 2005, they released their third studio album called Ficca, this time with more radio-friendly pop-rock sound.
 It was promoted during their second concert tour called Ficca Tour.
 The next single was the ballad "2 bajki", another huge hit in their career.

 In April 2006, Doda was rushed to hospital due to a problem with her intervertebral disc making the band fall into a hiatus for a while.
 After having a complicated spine surgery, she made her return with the voice role of Abba in the Polish-language version of the animated film Asterix and the Vikings.
 Later that year, the group released their new hit titled "Szansa", which was inspired by Doda's surgery.
 The song won the Grand Prix of the National Festival of Polish Song in Opole.
 They also released the reissue of Ficca, which spent six weeks at number one on the Polish Album Sales Chart, and sold over 100,000 copies becoming their best-selling album.
 Ficca was certified triple platinum by the Polish Society of the Phonographic Industry (ZPAV).

 By the end of 2006, Doda parted ways with her manager.
 On 1 January 2007, Virgin's founder and guitarist, Tomasz Lubert, announced the group's disbandment.